 Four students died; nine were wounded.
 The scene became an icon for the Baby Boom generation.

-This year, on the 48th anniversary of the shooting, the site was dedicated as a National Historic Landmark.
+In 2018, on the 48th anniversary of the shooting, the site was dedicated as a National Historic Landmark.

 For many, the history is not national.
 It's personal.
 And while it's fading out of many textbooks and memories, it's fresh in the lives of many others.